 Very simple indeed.
 And for a short speech or brief presentation it might be all you need.
 At the very least it’s a first step in visualising the layout and flow for your presentation.
 Or, it might be how you visualise your presentation when you brief others about its content.

 For a longer presentation, you can always add another fold.
-Fold along the short edge after your other folds.
+Fold along the shortest edge after your other folds.
 And then you have 16 boxes.
-16 slides.
+So that’s 16 slides.

 “Don’t agonize.
 Organize.”